+CCJ4497 Criminal Justice Policy

+College of Criminology and Criminal Justice Florida State University

+Spring 2024

+Professor: Dr. Julie Brancale Teaching Assistant: Ashton Cobb

-Email: cward5@fsu.edu
+E-mail: julie.brancale@fsu.edu Email: aec22@fsu.edu

-Office: 201B Criminology & Criminal Justice Bldg Office Hours: T 8:30-9:30am & 11:30am-1:00pm Office Hours: T 3:00-5:00pm, or by appointment via Zoom
+Office: 307A Crim and CJ Bldg Office: 201B Criminology & Criminal Justice Bldg

-R 8:30-9:30am, or by appointment
+Office Hours: Tuesday 11:30am-1:30pm Office Hours: Tuesday 8:30-9:30am & 11:30am-1:30pm Thursday R 8:30-9:30am

+Thursday 1:00pm-3:00pm

 Course Meeting Information

-Tuesday and Thursday, 9:45am-11:00am, DIF201
+Tuesday and Thursday, 9:45am-11:00am, BEL116

 Course Overview and Objectives

-The development of criminal justice policies is heavily influenced by numerous factors, such as high-profile events, public opinion, politics, budgets, public safety, victim protection, offender punishment and rehabilitation, and sometimes, science.
+The development of criminal justice policies is heavily influenced by numerous factors, such as high-profile events, public opinion, politics, budgets, public safety, victim protection, offender punishment and rehabilitation, and-sometimes-science.
 In this course, we will begin by describing the role of the United States Constitution in criminal justice policy and assessing the ways in which policies are enacted.
 We will then survey a series of the most impactful United States criminal justice policies.
 In doing so, we will focus on the policies' historical context, intended and unintended consequences, and measurable outcomes.
 At the end of the semester, we will describe strategies for designing and enacting effective criminal justice policies that meet their intended goals in a fair, just, and equitable manner.

+The specific objects of this course are to: